BaseMax/RandomProxyJs/README.md

   - Definition Text,Image of Loading...
   - Based on `XMLHttpRequest`(Chrome, Firefox, IE7+, Edge, Safari Opera) ,`ActiveXObject`(IE5 and IE6)

+If the API address has changed. , This repository will be updated. use the new version.

 ## Samples

 To view the full details, run the [Example.html](https://github.com/BaseMax/RandomProxyJs/blob/master/Example.html) file.